 Doing 3 sets of 10 repetitions every time you visit the gym is like going on holiday to the same place every year; It can get quite repetitive and pretty boring.

 There are so many places to go on holiday around the globe and weight training is the same, you just have to go and discover different training methods and you will not only enjoy yourself, but also find more beneficial ways to weight train.

 This article will give you the knowledge you need to change up your resistance workouts and start noticing some drastic improvements.
-We will explain each training method and who they would be useful for, so you can implement them in to your workouts and have a greater understanding of various types of weight training methods.
+I will explain each training method and who they would be useful for, so you can implement them in to your workouts and have a greater understanding of various types of weight training methods.